Zenika/spring-workshop/Slides/04_spring_core.md

 }
 ```

-This is the "old" way

-- Pros: Flexible.
-Not all setters need to be required
+- Pros: Flexible, especially for testing
 - Cons: Verbose: needs a bunch of setters